Progdrasil/CEAMatlabAPI/README.md

 <p>In the <emph>NasaSource</emph> folder there is all the original files downloaded straight from NASA's CEA website.
 However the FORTRAN source codes are commented for better comprehension of the way CEA works.</p>

-<p>Once the FORTRAN source files will be completely anotated, a second folder will be created to hold all the modified files which are necessary for the functionning of the MATLAB API.</p>
+<p>The <emph>CEA_Wrapper</emph> folder holds a quickly made matlab wrapper of CEA which consists of a function that writes the input file, calls the compiled CEA program, and translates the output file into a struct matrix which is returned to the user.</p>

-<p>Lastly a third folder will be created which will contain the .mex64 files which will be ready to plug and play with MATLAB.</p>
+<p>The <emph>MEX</emph> folder holds the modified cea2.f file and a subfolder which will hold the mex64 files and their dependencies once done.</p>

 <p>Created as a project in collaboration with École Polytechnique de Montréal</p>